tonisives/clawtab/README.md

 1. **Launch Agents** -- Launch any Agent software from single interface.
 Combine them into groups and split panes for project overview
 2. **Define Jobs** -- Create jobs in the GUI: Agent prompts, or project-based folder agents with centralized instructions.

+## FAQ

+### Why not just use tmux or other multiplexers?

+ClawTab adds info about agent tasks, groups them together for projects, searches between them, and launches them in single interface.
+Tmux goes a long way, but gets harder to manage when workload increases.

+### What is the difference between OpenClaw and ClawTab?
+ClawTab includes many of OpenClaw features like autonomous agents, scheduled jobs and remote notifications.
+Main benefit is the full Desktop/Remote app that allows you to orchestrate agents visually.

+### Why not just use Claude Code?
+With Claude Code, you are locked into a single provider.
+Anthropic and ChatGPT are known to reduce model quality or increase pricing without prior notice.
+ClawTab allows you to be provider agnostic and prepare for model downtime.
+I use 3 different providers so I stay in control.

+### What is the pricing?
+Desktop app is MIT licensed and completely free.
+If you want to use Remote features, you can deploy the relay yourself for free or use the provided subscription.